-- A. Venting or flaring of natural gas from a natural gas gathering system that constitutes waste as defined in 19.15.2 NMAC and is prohibited.
-The operator has a general duty to maximize the gathering of natural gas and minimize the waste of natural gas through venting and flaring.
+A. Venting or flaring of natural gas from a natural gas gathering system that constitutes waste as defined in 19.15.2 NMAC and is prohibited.
+The operator has a general duty to maximize the gathering of natural gas by minimizing the waste of natural gas through venting and flaring.
 The operator may vent or flare natural gas only as authorized in Subsection B of 19.15.28.8 NMAC.
-In all circumstances, the operator shall flare rather than vent natural gas except when flaring is not technically feasible or would pose a risk to safe operations or personnel safety and venting is a safer alternative than flaring. - B. The operator shall not flare or vent natural gas except: - (1) during an emergency or malfunction; or - (2) during the following activities unless prohibited by applicable state and federal law, rule, or regulation for the emission of hydrocarbons and volatile organic compounds: - (a) repair and maintenance, including blowing down and depressurizing equipment to perform repair or maintenance; - (b) normal operation of a gas-activated pneumatic controller or pump; - (c) normal operation of dehydration units and amine treatment units; - (d) normal operation of compressors, compressor engines, and turbines; - (e) normal operation of a storage tank or other low-pressure production vessel, but not including venting from a thief hatch, located on a tank routed to a flare or control device, that is not properly closed or maintained on an established schedule: - (f) gauging or sampling a storage tank or other low-pressure vessel; - (g) loading out liquids from a storage tank or other low-pressure vessel to a transport vehicle;
+In all circumstances, the operator shall flare rather than vent natural gas except when flaring is technically infeasible or would pose a risk to safe operations or personnel safety and venting is a safer alternative than flaring.

+- B. The operator shall not flare or vent natural gas except: - (1) during an emergency or malfunction; or

+(2) during the following activities unless prohibited by applicable state and federal law, rule, or regulation for the emission of hydrocarbons and volatile organic compounds:

+(a) repair and maintenance, including blowing down and depressurizing equipment to perform repair or maintenance;

+(b) normal operation of a gas-activated pneumatic controller or pump;

+(c) normal operation of dehydration units and amine treatment units;

+(d) normal operation of compressors, compressor engines, and turbines;

+(e) normal operation of valves, flanges, and connectors that is not the result of inadequate equipment design or maintenance;

+(f) normal operation of a storage tank or other low-pressure production vessel, but not including venting from a thief hatch that is not properly closed or maintained on an established schedule;

+(g) gauging or sampling a storage tank or other low-pressure vessel;

+(h) loading out liquids from a storage tank or other low-pressure vessel to a transport vehicle;